How AI Chooses Brands Visibility Experiment Research Library Published Experiments About Get in Touch

 Structural Model

-Is this brand available and recognised in the inferred geography?
-If not, excluded before ranking begins.
+Is the brand recognizable and relevant in the inferred geography?

 Cross-Category Contrast